Braxton Ashcraft: Personal life

-Ashcraft's parents are Karen and Tony and he has three siblings.
+Ashcraft's parents are Karen and Tony, and he has three siblings.
 His father coached him in youth baseball from ages 9 to 13.
-He is engaged, as of 2025, to Cassidy Green, who also grew up in Robinson.
+He married Cassidy Green, who also grew up in Robinson, on December 6, 2025.
+The couple is currently expecting their first child, revealed to be a girl.

 Ashcraft also ran track and played football and basketball in high school.
 He caught seven touchdown passes in a high school football game in 2017, one shy of a state record.
+He had over 2,000 yards receiving and 37 touchdowns for the season.